amrutprabhu/amrutprabhu.github.io/_posts/2021-05-05-kind-kubernetes-cluster.md

 photo-credits:
 applaud-link: kind-kubernetes-cluster.json
 ---
-Recently I wanted to experiment with something on a Kubernetes cluster and I dint want to spin up a new cluster on AWS and wanted something quick.
+Recently I wanted to experiment with something on a Kubernetes cluster, and I didn't want to spin up a new cluster on AWS and wanted something quick.

 Till now, Minikube was the only thing I was using as a local Kubernetes cluster.
-But I start noticing performance degrade on my system as soon as I started using Minikube.
+But I start noticing performance degradation on my system as soon as I started using Minikube.

 I came across another local Kubernetes cluster called [Kind](https://kind.sigs.k8s.io/) and I want to share my learnings about it.
 <br/>